FerchaPombo/iread4you/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+- This site was deployed using Github pages, the steps i followed are the following:
-  - In the GitHub repository, navigate to the Settings tab
+- 1. Inside my github repository, i navigated to Settings tab.
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- 2. I went to the pages section, and changed the branch name from "none" to main" and saved the changes.
+- 3. Then github created my url repository succesfully,  and provided me the link to it.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://ferchapombo.github.io/i-read.4you/

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.
+- Creator: Fercha pombo
+   -  @ferchapombo
+   - ferchapomgo@gmail.com

+   - Throughout the process of creating this website, I went through different websites and forums that helped me with the html syntax of my site as well as with the styling of the webpage.
+   - I read through some information available regarding visually impaired coding and how to make better web pages for it.

 ### Content

+- Overall help with coding was taken from [Code](https://stackoverflow.com/)
-- The text for the Home page was taken from Wikipedia Article A
+- Overall help with coding was taken from [Code](https://www.yourhtmlsource.com)
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- Help customizing my submit button was taken from [submitbutton](https://www.jotform.com/help/118-how-to-customize-the-submit-button-with-css/)
+- Adjust margins was taken from [margins](https://stackoverflow.com/questions/45854979/adding-margin-left-to-h1-and-h2-tags)
+- Help with documenting my Readme [readme](https://www.drupal.org/docs/develop/managing-a-drupalorg-theme-module-or-distribution-project/documenting-your-project/readmemd-template)
+- Howto add images to my Read me was taken from [readme](https://www.javatpoint.com/images-in-markdown#:~:text=Images%20in%20Markdown%20can%20be,exclamatory%20symbol%20at%20the%20beginning.)
+- Help with background image was taken from [image](https://usersnap.com/blog/background-webdesign/)
+- Documentation I read about visually impaired accesibility was taken from [articles](https://www.teachermagazine.com/au_en/articles/inclusive-education-a-stem-tool-for-visually-impaired-students)
+- Documentation I read about visually impaired accesibility was taken from [rticle](https://www.teachermagazine.com/au_en/articles/inclusive-education-a-stem-tool-for-visually-impaired-student)

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The images used for the superhero image on the main page was taken from [image](https://acrylgiessen.com/en/how-to-draw-ears/)
-- The images used for the gallery page were taken from this other open source site
+- The icon i used as logo until now was taken from [logo](https://www.flaticon.es/icono-gratis/forma-de-ojo-abierto-con-lineas-de-conexion-de-senal_37975)

-Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!
+- All the images in the gallery belong to me, as well as the artwork shwon.

 ## Other General Project Advice